Robert Stewart, Viscount Castlereagh: Catholic relief, loyalty to Pitt

 When in 1793 he returned to the parliament in Dublin, Stewart spoke in favour of the Catholic Relief Bill.
 In doing so he was supporting the policy of British prime minister William Pitt who determined that Catholic opinion be conciliated in preparation for the impending war with the new, anti-clericalist, French Republic.
 While calling for the removal of their remaining civil disabilities, Stewart stopped short of endorsing extension to Catholics of the right to vote on the same forty-shilling freehold terms as Protestants that was provided in the bill.
-He noted that to now deprive the Ascendancy of their pocket boroughs would result in Catholics forming an overwhelming majority of those represented in the Irish Parliament.
+He also resisted calls to deprive the Ascendancy of their pocket boroughs, the combination of which would ensure that Catholics would form an overwhelming majority of those represented in the Irish Parliament.
 "Can a Protestant superstructure," he asked, "long continue supported on such base?"

 However, his loyalty to Pitt now seemed unconditional.
 In April 1793, Stewart was gazetted a Lieutenant-Colonel in the government's new Militia, its replacement for the now proscribed Volunteers.
 He commanded the Londonderry Militia, being promoted to Colonel of the regiment in 1800.

 In 1794, partly as a result of the promotion of his interests by his Camden connections, Stewart was offered the Government-controlled seat of Tregony in Cornwall.
 In 1796, he transferred to a seat for the Suffolk constituency of Orford, which was in the interest of his mother's family, the Seymour-Conways (Marquess of Hertford).
 He held these seats simultaneously with his county seat in Ireland.

 Marriage

-In 1794, Stewart married Amelia (Emily) Hobart, a daughter of John Hobart, 2nd Earl of Buckinghamshire, a former British Ambassador to Russia (1762–1765) and Lord Lieutenant of Ireland (1776–1780).
+In 1794, Stewart married Lady Amelia (Emily) Hobart, a daughter of John Hobart, 2nd Earl of Buckinghamshire, a former British Ambassador to Russia (1762–1765) and Lord Lieutenant of Ireland (1776–1780).
 Her mother, Caroline Conolly, was the granddaughter of William Conolly, Speaker of the Irish House of Commons in the early 18th century and one of the wealthiest landowners in Ireland.
 Caroline's brother, Thomas Conolly, was married to Louisa Lennox, sister of Emily FitzGerald, Duchess of Leinster, whose son and Emily's cousin-by-marriage, Lord Edward FitzGerald, was a leader of the United Irishmen and one of their martyrs in the early stages of the Irish Rebellion of 1798.

 Emily Stewart was well known as a hostess for her husband in both Ireland and London and during some of his most important diplomatic missions.
 In later years she was a leader of Regency London high society as one of the Lady Patronesses of Almack's.
 She is noted in contemporary accounts for her attractiveness, volubility and eccentricities.
 By all accounts, the two remained devoted to each other to the end, but they had no children.
 The couple did, however, care for the young Frederick Stewart, while his father, Stewart's half-brother, Charles, was serving in the army.